 McCarty v.
 Montgomery, 290 S.W.3d 525 (Tex.App.-Eastland 2009, pet. denied).
 McCarty agreed to sell an undivided interest in some land to Montgomery.
-Their contract was The contract required on a TREC form.
+Their contract was on a TREC form.
+The contract required

 McCarty to provide a title policy with certain enumerated exceptions.
-McCarty was also required to furnish a commitment for title insurance. legible copies of restrictive documents covenants, and evidencing exceptions in the commitment.
+McCarty was also required to furnish a commitment for title legible insurance. copies of restrictive covenants, and documents evidencing exceptions in the commitment.
 While preparing a commitment, Palo Pinto County Abstract discovered that a federal tax lien burdened the property.
 The lien arose because McCarty's estranged husband failed to pay income taxes after their separation in 1995.
 McCarty knew that the IRS had filed tax liens on their Brownwood home, but she did not know that it had filed a lien on her Palo Pinto County property.